Arkansas School Counselor Certification

 • Proof of passing score for the Professional School Counselor (ETS 5421) exam, or proof of passing score from licensing state’s required exam.
 If you have not passed the ETS 5421 or an equivalent exam, you will be required to complete the Professional School Counselor (ETS 5421) exam, details located here

-• Criminal background checking and Arkansas Child Maltreatment Central Registry are required for reciprocity applicants.
-For instructions and links to complete each of these requirements, visit this webpage
+• A criminal background check and Arkansas Child Maltreatment Central Registry background check are required for reciprocity applicants.

 • $75 application fee